top of page

 Boho style 05.jpg

-Chief Resul M. M. Bey
+Noble Minister & Chief Supreme Grand Sheik Resul M. M. Bey

 The founder of the New World Taino Moor Tribe, Chief Resul M. M. Bey, began a journey to educate himself about his ethnic background.
 While he speaks the Spanish language, he noticed he did not possess the features of European Spaniards.
 They are typically fairer in skin complexion, tall in height, and quite a few even have the recessive blue eyes trait.
 In contrast, Chief Resul M. M. Bey possessed many of the traits of darker, shorter, pygmy African Aborigines.
 His journey would lead him to uncover a long history of genocide and heinous secrets.